 Web design is an amalgamation of several smaller processes that result in a website or several pages being created.
 The different aspects that go into web design would include designing the layout of the site, managing the content that is posted and producing the graphics that will be featured on the website.
 The text that we read on individual pages of a site is created using a markup language such as HTML5, while the layout and appearance of different components of the webpage would use Cascading Style Sheets or CSS.
 Apart from text and layout, a web design plan would also need to include images and sometimes videos as content.

-There are tools which help to convert regular images into formats that are suitable for posting on sites.
+There are tools that help to convert regular images into formats that are suitable for posting on sites.
 These are the general components of web design.
-Though it is a combination of both creative and technical work, it is carried out like any other project where you have to follow specific steps in a particular order.
+Though it is a combination of both creative and technical work by the top design agencies, it is carried out like any other project where you have to follow specific steps in a particular order.
 A good website design would, of course, need excellent technical quality including robust code, Kotton Miami SEO capabilities, and a user-friendly vibe visually.
 However, all the work will go in vain if the final version of the site does not meet the business goals.
 Let us examine the different steps involved in making a web design project go smoothly and complete successfully.

 Outline the scope

 As mentioned earlier, a website cannot just be a collection of code and visuals.
 The design and development teams should first understand the purpose of creating the site and what goals it hopes to achieve.
 It is a long process with several iterations, but in brief, it has three primary components that everyone needs to agree upon before moving forward: